2008–09 Los Angeles Lakers season: Injuries

 Following the 2007–08 NBA season, the Lakers faced two key injuries in the offseason.
 Andrew Bynum, who missed the second half of the season and playoffs was rehabilitating and working on conditioning.
 Trevor Ariza, who also missed the second half of the season, but later returned in the playoffs also had to work back into shape.
 Both players played on opening day.
 During the 2007–08 season, Kobe Bryant suffered a tear in his right pinkie finger.
 At the time, Bryant decided to forgo surgery and play out the rest of the season and participate in the 2008 Summer Olympics in Beijing.
-He eventually chose to not to have surgery and let the hand heal naturally.
+He eventually chose not to have surgery and let the hand heal naturally.

 Departures

 The most notable departure was last year's backup power forward Ronny Turiaf to the Golden State Warriors.
 As a restricted free agent, the Lakers were allowed to match any offer that another team gave Turiaf.
 The Lakers chose not to match the 4 year $17 million offer the Warriors gave.

 Ira Newble, who the Lakers picked up midway through the 2007–08 season, was not re-signed and remained a free agent for the rest of the season.
 Coby Karl was also cut from the roster with Sun Yue replacing him.